bjrfx/ReadDash/README.md

 ## About BDOT Software

 BDOT Software is a technology company focused on developing educational solutions and applications.
-Founded by Laxmi Phani Kiran Bandarupalli, the company aims to create innovative tools that enhance learning experiences and educational outcomes.
+Founded by Siva Bandarupalli & Laxmi Phani Kiran Bandarupalli, the company aims to create innovative tools that enhance learning experiences and educational outcomes.

 ### CEO & Founder